Mark Z. Jacobson: Overview

-In 2009 Jacobson and Mark Delucchi published a paper in Scientific American proposing that the world should move to 100% clean, renewable energy, namely wind, water, and solar power, across all energy sectors.
-He has traveled extensively granting interviews, promoting and discussing "the development of technical and economic plans to convert the energy infrastructure of each of the 50 United States, 143 countries, and dozens of cities to those powered with 100% wind, water, and sunlight (WWS) for all purposes".
+In a 2009 Scientific American paper, Jacobson and Mark Delucchi proposed that the world should move to 100% clean, renewable energy, namely wind, water, and solar power, across all energy sectors.
+He discussed and promoted the conversion of worldwide energy infrastructure to "100% wind, water, and sunlight (WWS) for all purposes" in many interviews Jacobson's 2015 study on transitioning the 50 states to WWS was cited as the scientific basis in House Resolution 540 (2015) and in the 2015 New York Senate Bill S5527 on renewable energy The Green New Deal appears compatible with Jacobson's scholarship.